Skip to content

 Each city:

-• employs workers (miners) who produce useful outputs,
+• Employs workers (miners) who produce output.

 More on Miners & Validators